aristocratos/btop/CONTRIBUTING.md

 * Benchmark your code and look for alternatives if they cause a noticeable negative impact.

-For questions open a new discussion thread or send a mail to jakob@qvantnet.com
+For questions open a new discussion thread or send an email to jakob@qvantnet.com

 For proposing changes to this document create a [new issue](https://github.com/aristocratos/btop/issues/new/choose).